 Distribution of assets is completed according to the instructions within the Will or, if no valid will exists, according to state inheritance laws.
 Executors have a fiduciary duty to act in good faith and the best interests of the heirs in administering the estate under court supervision.

 Depending on the complexity of the estate and other factors, such as whether disputes arise over inheritances or executorship issues, probate can be either a lengthy or straightforward process.
-In any case, it is important to seek out qualified legal counsel to ensure that all steps in the probate process are done correctly.
+In any case, it is important to seek out qualified legal counsel from our experienced Tucson probate attorneys to ensure that all steps in the probate process are done correctly.

 Additionally, family members should discuss their expectations with each other prior to starting the probate process to reduce potential disagreements.
-Our firm can provide the guidance you need in the complicated probate process or represent you in any probate dispute.
+The Tucson probate attorneys at our firm can provide the guidance you need in the complicated probate process or represent you in any probate dispute.

 We Provide Representation for a Variety of Areas, Including Family Law, Estate, Probate & Mediation